BuiltBrokenModding/ICBM-2/README.md

 THE SOFTWARE.

 ##Pull Requests
-For 1.6.4 please pull request from now on to the 1.6.4 branch.
-As well your pull request will not be merged until you agree to our CLA.
+Before your pull request is accepted you must sign the Contributor License Agreement(CLA)

 ##Contributions
 By submitting anything to the repo you agree to the provided CLA and everything it applies